gyorilab/gilda/README.md

 [![Build](https://travis-ci.org/indralab/gilda.svg)](https://travis-ci.org/indralab/gilda)
 [![Documentation](https://readthedocs.org/projects/gilda/badge/?version=latest)](https://gilda.readthedocs.io/en/latest/?badge=latest)

+Gilda is a Python package and REST service that grounds (i.e., finds appropriate identifiers in namespaces for) named entities in biomedical text.

 ## Installation
 Gilda is deployed as a web service at http://grounding.indra.bio/ (see Usage instructions below), it only needs to be installed if used locally.